Where to Stay in Atlanta, GA First Time: Best Areas

 Best places to stay in Downtown Atlanta:

-Luxury ($$$): The Ritz-Carlton Atlanta This 5-star hotel is centrally located in downtown Atlanta, within walking distance from main attractions such as the MARTA mass transit, the State Farm Arena, Georgia Aquarium, Mercedes-Benz Stadium, The World of Coca-Cola, and Centennial Olympic Park.
+Luxury ($$$): The Ritz-Carlton Atlanta, 5-star hotel, centrally located in downtown Atlanta, within walking distance from main attractions such as the MARTA mass transit, the State Farm Arena.

-Mid-range ($$): Hyatt Regency Atlanta This 4-star hotel offers an on-site restaurant, an outdoor swimming pool, and rooms with free wifi.
-It’s located within walking distance from World of Coca-Cola, the Georgia Aquarium, MARTA Peachtree Center Station; close proximity to the Martin Luther King Jr. National Historic Site and Mercedez-Benz Stadium.
+Mid-range ($$): Hyatt Regency Atlanta, 4-star hotel offers an on-site restaurant, an outdoor swimming pool, and rooms with free wifi.
+It’s located within walking distance from the Georgia Aquarium, MARTA Peachtree Center Station;

-Budget ($): AC Hotel Atlanta Downtown 3-star hotel is located in the heart of Atlanta, near Centennial Olympic Park, Peachtree Center Station MARTA, The Georgia Aquarium, the CNN Studios, State Farm Arena, and Mercedes Benz Stadium.
-It features rooms with a 32-inch flat-screen TV, microwave, refrigerator, a desk with power converters, and a coffee machine with a tea and coffee selection.
+Budget ($): AC Hotel Atlanta Downtown 3-star hotel is located in the heart of Atlanta, near Centennial Olympic Park, and Mercedes Benz Stadium.
+It features rooms with a coffee machine with a tea and coffee selection.

 🔍MORE HOTELS IN DOWNTOWN ATLANTA

-Located just north of downtown Atlanta, Midtown is a busy commercial and residential neighborhood.
-There is lots of restaurants, coffee shops, museums, and parks in this neighborhood.
+Located just north of downtown Atlanta, Midtown is a busy commercial and residential neighborhood, home to many restaurants, cafes, museums, art galleries, theaters, and parks.

 The Woodruff Arts Center is home to the Atlanta Symphony Orchestra, Alliance Theater, and High Museum Of Art.
 All three are non-profit institutions, with the first two offering shows and performances, while the High Museum of Art displays stunning works and exhibits.